Google Searches For Ways To Put Artificial Intelligence To Use In Health Care

 Here's what makes Google's position unique.
 Some of the most useful data could be what the company collects while you're running a Google search, using Gmail or using its Chrome browser.

-"As companies like Google and other traditional consumer-oriented companies start moving into this space, it is certainly clear that they bring the capability of taking much of the information they have about us and be able to apply it," says Reed Tuckson, a well-known academic physician who was recently recruited to the Verily advisory board.
+"As companies like Google and other traditional consumer-oriented companies start moving into this space, it is certainly clear that they bring the capability of taking much of the information they have about us and be able to apply it," says Reed Tuckson, a well-known academic physician who was recently recruited to advise Verily about Project Baseline.

 For example, people's browsing history can reveal a lot about what they buy, how they exercise and other facets of their lifestyles.